-I am a Professor of Corporate Management and Head of the Department of Management & Technology of Bocconi University, Milan.
+I am a Professor of Corporate Management.
 I obtained my PhD in 1991 from the Department of Economics of Stanford University.
 My work focuses on the economics and management of technological innovations and the technology strategies of firms.

 I am Department Editor of Business Strategy at Management Science.
 I am also a Fellow of the Strategic Management Society (SMS), and a Research Fellow of the Center for Economic Policy Research (CEPR)

 In 2021 I was awarded a European Research Council (ERC) Advanced Grants 2021 entitled A Scientific Approach to Innovation Management (SAIM) (2021-2026)

 I am interested in the implications of innovation activities in firms for strategy, market structure and economic growth more generally.
 Since innovation plays such an important role in firms and our economies, in recent years I have focused on how firms and entrepreneurs can make better decisions under uncertainty.
 Through a series of randomized control trials, with Arnaldo Camuffo and other colleagues we have shown that decision-makers who use a scientific approach (theory and tests) make better decisions.
 I think that this is an important micro-foundation of management and strategy especially in light of the current digital revolution.